BrunoRB/_investment-funds-demo-app/README.md

 ### How will your application work as the data set grows increasingly larger?

-for this particualar toy app the bottleneck will be the name duplicate checking.
+for this particular toy app the bottleneck will be the name duplicate checking.
 Every new fund/alias will trigger a scan on all the previously existing fund and alias names.
 Of course, here both `name` columns are indexed, so the search time will always be `O(log n)` - i.e. not that much impact (the `duplicates` endpoint is also being grouped and counted targeting an indexed field).

 a real-world app will probably require a more sophisticated name comparsion (full text search), that would complicated the querying and indexing.